-Monitoring of rocky intertidal communities in Saldanha Bay was initiated as part of the State of the Bay Monitoring Programme in an effort to fill the gap in knowledge relating to rocky intertidal communities in Saldanha Bay and Langebaan Lagoon.
+Monitoring of rocky intertidal communities in Saldanha Bay was initiated as part of the State of the Bay Monitoring Programme in 2005 an effort to fill the gap in knowledge relating to rocky intertidal communities in Saldanha Bay and Langebaan Lagoon.
 The first rocky shore survey for this programme was conducted in 2005, the results of which are presented in the first 'State of the Bay' report (Anchor Environmental Consultants 2006).
 Eight rocky shores spanning a wave exposure gradient from very sheltered to exposed, were sampled in Small Bay, Big Bay and Outer Bay as part of this baseline.
-These surveys were repeated annually since 2008 (Anchor Environmental Consultants 2009, 2010, 2011, 2012b, 2013b).
+These surveys have been repeated annually since 2008 (Anchor Environmental Consultants 2009, 2010, 2011, 2012b, 2013b, 2014).

 The baseline survey report concluded that wave exposure is the primary physical driver shaping the intertidal rocky shore communities across the study area.
-More sheltered shores are dominated by seaweeds, while sites more exposed to higher wave energy are characterised by filter-feeders.
+More sheltered shores were dominated by seaweeds, while sites exposed to higher wave energy were dominated by filter-feeders.
 It was suggested that the construction of the Marcus Island causeway and the Iron Ore Terminal had reduced the wave energy reaching rocky shores in Small Bay, and led to a change in community structure.
-The lack of historical data from these shores precludes confirmation of this hypothesis.
+The lack of historical data from these shores precludes confirmation of this hypothesis, however.

 The results further indicated that the topography and substratum type of the shore influences community structure as, for example, sites consisting of rocky boulders had different biotic cover to shores with a flatter profile.
-Geographic location is also of importance, for example sampling stations on the bird breeding island Schaapen Island are situated in a transitional zone between the Saldanha Bay and the Langebaan Lagoon system.
-These same sites are also affected by high nutrient input through seabird guano that favours algal growth.
+Geographic location was also considered to be important, for example, sampling stations on the bird breeding island Schaapen Island are situated in a transitional zone between the Saldanha Bay and the Langebaan Lagoon system.
+These same sites are also affected by high nutrient input from seabird guano that favours algal growth.
 Generally, the Saldanha Bay communities were healthy but the presence of four alien invasive species, the Mediterranean mussel Mytilus galloprovincialis, and the three barnacles Balanus glandula, Menesiniella regalis and Amphibalanus amphitrite amphitrite were noted.

-This chapter presents results from the seventh and eighth annual monitoring surveys conducted in April 2013 and April 2014 respectively.
+This chapter presents results from the ninth annual monitoring survey conducted in April 2015.

-8.2 Approach and methodology
+9.2 Approach and methodology

-8.2.1 Study sites
+9.2.1 Study sites

-The location of the eight rocky shore sampling sites is shown in Figure 8.1.
+The location of the eight rocky shore sampling sites is shown in Figure 9.1.
 The Dive School and Jetty sites are situated along the northern shore in Small Bay.
 The Marcus Island, Iron Ore Jetty and Lynch Point sites are in Big Bay, while the Schaapen Island East and West sites are located at the entrance to Langebaan Lagoon.
 The North Bay site is situated in Outer Bay at the outlet of Saldanha Bay.

-Figure 8.1 Location of the eight rocky shore study sites in Saldanha Bay.
+Figure 9.1 Location of the eight rocky shore study sites in Saldanha Bay indicated by red dots.

 The sampling sites were specifically chosen to cover the different rocky shore habitats found in the Saldanha Bay system incorporating the full range of wave exposure and topographical heterogeneity (type of rock surface and slope).
-Dive School (DS) and Jetty (J) are very sheltered sites with gentle slopes, consisting of boulders and rubble interspersed with sandy gravel (Figure 8.2.
-A&B).
-Schaapen Island East (SE) is situated in a little baylet and is relatively sheltered and mostly flattish with some rougher rock sections (Figure 8.2.
-C).
-Schaapen Island West (SW) is more exposed and mostly flat with some elevated topography (Figure 8.2.
-D).
+Dive School (DS) and Jetty (J) are very sheltered sites with gentle slopes, consisting of boulders and rubble interspersed with sandy gravel (Figure 9.2).
+Schaapen Island East (SE) is situated in a little baylet and is relatively sheltered and mostly flattish with some ragged rock sections.
+Schaapen Island West (SW) is a little less sheltered and mostly flat with some elevated topography.